 - Dandelion greens – helps with detoxification, stimulates appetite and supports the liver.

-Digestive enzymes help break down food so that your dog can better absorb nutrients from it.
+Digestive enzymes help break down food so that your dog can absorb nutrients better.
 While dogs produce digestive enzymes naturally, as they age, production slows.
-That’s why senior dogs are more likely to have enzyme deficiencies, which affect …
+That’s why senior dogs are more likely to have enzyme deficiencies.
+Deficiencies can affect …

 - The immune system